Understanding how violence challenges individual police officers and how they navigate and respond to these challenges.

-The hope is that the insight provided by officers may assist future policy decisions; perhaps in relation to training or the use of personal protective equipment (PPE).
+The hope is that the insight provided by officers may assist future policy decisions – perhaps in relation to training or the use of personal protective equipment (PPE).

-Across the globe, the police continue to have troubled relationships with many BAME communities (Paoline, Gau & Terrill, 2017).
+Across the globe, the police continue to have troubled relationships with many Black, Asian and minority ethnic communities (Paoline, Gau and Terrill, 2017).
 As highlighted by the death of George Floyd, when police action leads to the loss of life, the repercussions can be explosive and far-reaching.
 In an era of camera equipped mobile phones and social media, violent scenes can spread rapidly.
 Viewpoints solidify in seconds, sometimes before the incidents themselves have concluded.
 The legalities around the actions of those involved are often irrelevant (Bierie, 2015).

 The Boris Johnson government has promised to increase officer numbers but this will likely create challenges in attracting and then retaining applicants.
 What role does violence play in decisions to leave the police altogether?
 In short, this research project is well placed to explore the nexus between a range of contemporary policing issues and the violence endured by police officers.
-The planned interviews may also capture some of the impact of Covid-19 on policing, particularly where the virus has been ‘weaponised’ against police officers.
+The planned interviews may also capture some of the impact of COVID-19 on policing, particularly where the virus has been ‘weaponised’ against police officers.

-Under the approach of constructivist grounded theory, thirty semi-structured interviews will be used to build an understanding of how officers respond to the challenges posed by violence.
+Under the approach of constructivist grounded theory, 30 semi-structured interviews will be used to build an understanding of how officers respond to the challenges posed by violence.
 This approach has seldom been taken and there are very few examples of qualitative studies in this area.

 In addition, interviews will also take place with representatives from the Police Federation.
 It is hoped that this will provide a further perspective in respect to how officers respond to the threat of violence within their work.